ploomber/sql/docs/packaging-your-sql-project/intro-to-etl-pipelines-with-python-and-sql.md

 Our last step simply loads our transformed data from their `pandas` data frame format into a DuckDB data base.

 We first create a directory to store our DuckDB file based on our current working directory.
 We then populate this newly created directory under `pipeline/data/database` with a file called `car_data.duckdb`.
-This can be seen on lines 463 - 470.
+This can be seen under the main program of our script.

 ```python
 # Creating a new directory for DuckDB tables